alexpm94/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32x32x3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distribution per class.

+![alt text][image_distribution]
+It's clear that the image set is heavely unbalanced.

+I also plot 18 random images in order to see similarities and differences before starting the image preporcess.

-![alt text][image1]
+![alt text][image_random]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to homogenize lighting conditions.
+I firstly decided to equalize the image in RGB.
+To achieve this, I converted the image to HLS, I equalize the L component an then revert it back to RGB.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after equalization.

+![alt text][image_hls]

+However, I decided to convert to grayscale because Traffic signs do not rely on the colors but on the shape of each figure.
+I've worked with object detection and the tensorflow API for object detection.
+In my experience, Contrast Limit Adaptative Histogram Equalization (CLAHE) gives a good performance.
+Here is an image of the 18 images shown above after CLAHE.

-![alt text][image2]
+![alt text][image_clahe]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...
+I decided to generate data augmentation because the data set is clearly unbalanced, ther are classes with up to 2000 images whereas there are some with less than 200.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used 4 different techniques
+1. Image rotation (between [-25,25] degrees)
+2. Random noise.
+3. Image translation.
+4. Mix of the 3 above.

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][image_augmentation]

+I calculated the mean distribution per class, every class that is under the mean was augmented by a factor of 2.5.
-The difference between the original data set and the augmented data set is the following ...
+The data set was augmented by N images.
+Now we can see the following distribution.

+![alt text][image_newDistribution]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.